Furkanzmc/qtdevcon-community-driven-coding-guidelines/slides.md

 - Be all end all

 <!--
-- Guidelines change as new experience is gained.
+- Change as you learn.
-- Whenever it makes sense, you can bypass them.
+- Ignore when makes sense.
-- No need to wage war with your colleagues over it.
+- No war.
 Discuss and adjust.
 -->

 ---